Oplax Hopf Algebras: Hopf V -categories as oplax Hopf monoids

 \subsection{Oplax Hopf monoid structure}

 In the following theorem, we summarize the main results of this section regarding oplax bimonoid and Hopf monoid structures on an object in $\Span|\Vv$.
-Recall that due to the strict monoidal structure \cref{eq:Ustrict} of the forgetful 2-functor $U\colon\Span|\Vv\to\Span$, the underlying set of an oplax Hopf monoid in $\Span|\Vv$ is an oplax Hopf monoid in $\Span$; the relevant structures on $X^2$ were described in \cref{sec:X2structures}.
+Recall that by \cref{prop:Fpreserves,prop:Fpreservesatpd}, the strict monoidal structure \cref{eq:Ustrict} of the forgetful functor $U\colon\Span|\Vv\to\Span$ ensures that the underlying set of an oplax Hopf monoid in $\Span|\Vv$ is an oplax Hopf monoid in $\Span$; the relevant structures on $X^2$ were described in \cref{sec:X2structures}.

-\begin{theorem} Let $\Vv$ be a braided monoidal category, and $X$ any set. \begin{enumerate} \item A monoid (resp.\ comonoid) in $\Span|\Vv$ over the groupoid monoid (resp.\ comonoid) $X^2$ in $\Span$ is exactly a $\Vv$-category (resp.\ $\Vv$-opcategory) over $X$. \item A monoid (resp.\ comonoid) in $\Span|\Vv$ over the trivial monoid (resp.\ comonoid) $X^2$ in $\Span$ is exactly a $\Mon(\Vv)$-graph (resp.\ $\Comon(\Vv)$-graph) over $X$. \item An oplax bimonoid in $\Span|\Vv$ over the (groupoid monoid, trivial comonoid) oplax bimonoid $X^2$ in $\Span$ is exactly a semi-Hopf $\Vv$-category. \item An oplax bimonoid in $\Span|\Vv$ over the (trivial monoid, groupoid comonoid) oplax bimonoid $X^2$ in $\Span$ is exactly a semi-Hopf $\Vv$-opcategory. \item An oplax Hopf bimonoid in $\Span|\Vv$ over the (groupoid monoid, trivial comonoid) oplax Hopf bimonoid $X^2$ in $\Span$ is exactly a Hopf $\Vv$-category. \item An oplax Hopf bimonoid in $\Span|\Vv$ over the (trivial monoid, groupoid comonoid) oplax Hopf bimonoid $X^2$ in $\Span$ is exactly a Hopf $\Vv$-opcategory. \end{enumerate} \end{theorem}
+\begin{theorem} Let $\Vv$ be a braided monoidal category, and $X$ any set. \begin{enumerate} \item A pseudomonoid (resp.\ pseudocomonoid) in $\Span|\Vv$ over the groupoid pseudomonoid (resp.\ pseudocomonoid) $X^2$ in $\Span$ is exactly a $\Vv$-category (resp.\ $\Vv$-opcategory) with objects $X$. \item A monoid (resp.\ comonoid) in $\Span|\Vv$ over the trivial monoid (resp.\ comonoid) $X^2$ in $\Span$ is exactly a $\Mon(\Vv)$-graph (resp.\ $\Comon(\Vv)$-graph) with objects $X$. \item An oplax bimonoid in $\Span|\Vv$ over the (groupoid pseudomonoid, trivial comonoid) oplax bimonoid $X^2$ in $\Span$ is exactly a semi-Hopf $\Vv$-category. \item An oplax bimonoid in $\Span|\Vv$ over the (trivial monoid, groupoid pseudocomonoid) oplax bimonoid $X^2$ in $\Span$ is exactly a semi-Hopf $\Vv$-opcategory. \item An oplax Hopf bimonoid in $\Span|\Vv$ over the (groupoid pseudomonoid, trivial comonoid) oplax Hopf bimonoid $X^2$ in $\Span$ is exactly a Hopf $\Vv$-category. \item An oplax Hopf bimonoid in $\Span|\Vv$ over the (trivial monoid, groupoid pseudocomonoid) oplax Hopf bimonoid $X^2$ in $\Span$ is exactly a Hopf $\Vv$-opcategory. \end{enumerate} \end{theorem}

 Similar results are obtained for the morphisms between such objects, leading to isomorphisms of the corresponding categories.
 We provide proofs of some parts of the theorem below, and the rest follow analogously.